Ricci Flow of regions with curvature bounded below in dimension three: Some local results

-Here we prove a modified version of Theorem 2.2 of \cite{SimSmoo}, which we require for the proof of Theorem \ref{threed}.
+In this section we prove some lemmata, which follow readily from previously proved results.
+These results will be required in the proof of Theorem \ref{threed2}.\\ First we prove a modified version of Theorem 2.2 of \cite{SimSmoo}.
 The result of the theorem below and that of Theorem 2.2 of \cite{SimSmoo} differ in the following way.
-In Theorem 2.2 of \cite{SimSmoo} condition (a) there was '$ [{\rm a}]: \vol({{}^{t}B}_{r}(x_0))\geq v_0 r^n $ for all $t \in [0,T)$'.
-Here we only require $\vol({{}^{0}B}_{r}(x_0))\geq v_0 r^n $ at time zero.
+In Theorem 2.2 of \cite{SimSmoo} condition (a) there was '$ [{\rm a}]: \vol({{}^{t}B}_{r}(p_0))\geq v_0 r^n $ for all $t \in [0,T)$'.
+Here we only require $\vol({{}^{0}B}_{r}(p_0))\geq v_0 r^n $ at time zero.